pxckets/monero-python/docs/source/daemon.rst

 Interacting with daemon
 =======================

-The module offers an interface to interact with Monero daemon.
+The module offers an interface to interact with Oscillate daemon.
 For the time being, like with wallet, the only available backend is JSON RPC.

 .. code-block:: python

-    In [1]: from monero.daemon import Daemon
+    In [1]: from oscillate.daemon import Daemon

-    In [2]: from monero.backends.jsonrpc import JSONRPCDaemon
+    In [2]: from oscillate.backends.jsonrpc import JSONRPCDaemon

     In [3]: daemon = Daemon(JSONRPCDaemon(port=28081))